 - Endemic mycoses (blastomycosis, coccidioidomycosis, histoplasmosis, paracoccidioidomycosis, penicilliosis, and sporotrichosis)

-- Opportunistic infections in the setting of immunocompromise (eg, Pneumocystis jirovecii pneumonia in patients with human immunodeficiency virus [HIV])
+- Opportunistic infections in the setting of immunocompromise (eg, Pneumocystis jirovecii pneumonia in patients with HIV)

 - Pulmonary edema